 - Rate of absorption of starches and sugars is different in your body.
-This is called "Glycaemic index" as discussed in Chapter 7. - Pure fruit juice raises your blood sugar level more quickly than whole fruits; as fruits have fibre which is digested slowly. - Sugar and sugar added products like canned fruit, sugary drinks, candies, etc. raise your blood sugar levels quickly. - Beans, lentils, milk etc. are digested more slowly and raise your sugar after some delay. - Whole grains, such as whole wheat, brown rice, etc. take more time to digest and raise blood sugar levels as compared to flour and white rice.
+This is called "Glycaemic index" as discussed in Chapter 7. - Pure fruit juice raises your blood sugar level more quickly than whole fruits; fruits have fibre which is digested slowly. - Sugar and sugar added products like canned fruit, sugary drinks, candies, etc. raise your blood sugar levels quickly. - Beans, lentils, milk etc. are digested more slowly and raise your sugar after some delay. - Whole grains, such as whole wheat, brown rice, etc. take more time to digest and raise blood sugar levels as compared to flour and white rice.
 Flour has a higher GI than whole wheat. - Foods having a combination of fats, proteins and carbs produce a gradual rise in your blood sugar.
 One such example is pizza.
 Fats slow down the digestion process and absorption of glucose in blood from carbohydrates.

-8.5 Carbohydrates Servings / portion
+8.5 Carbohydrates servings/portion

-• 1 serving of carbohydrate is equal to 15 grams of carbohydrate.
+1 serving of carbohydrate is equal to 15 grams of carbohydrate.
 Any food containing 15 grams of carbs is called one carb serving or one carb portion.

-- On average, most adult females need 30-60 g of carbs in a meal, and 15-30 g of carbs in a snack. - On average, most adult males need 60-75 g of carbs in a meal and 15-30 g of carbs in a snack. - However, these limits can be individualized by your dietician and you for your routine meals or according to situation.
-There are no hard limits. - 15g of carbohydrates on average raise blood sugar by 54 81 mg/dl. - However, it may vary from individual to individual depending on factors including your weight, your age, when did you last take your fast acting or regular insulin, when did you last eat, the type of food you took, the time of the day and your activity level in the last hour. - Therefore, you must use a mix of these guidelines based on averages and your personal experience.
+- On average, most adult females need 30-60 g of carbs in a meal, and 15-30 g of carbs in a snack. - On average, most adult males need 60-75 g of carbs in a meal and 15-30 g of carbs in a snack. - However, these limits can be individualized by your dietician and you for your routine meals or according to situation and your life goals.
+For example if you need/want to reduce weight, the dietician may advise to go with lower limits.
+With the help of your doctor, you would be adjusting your insulin dose for lower amounts of carbohydrate intake.
+The opposite will be true if you wish/need to gain weight.
+There are no hard limits. - 15g of carbohydrates on average raise blood sugar by 54 81 mg/dl. - However, it may vary from person to person depending on factors including your weight, your age, when did you last take your fast acting or regular insulin, when did you last eat, the type of food you took, the time of the day and your activity level in the last hour. - Therefore, you must use a mix of these guidelines based on averages and your personal experience.
 There is no "one-size-fits-all" when it comes to carb counting and insulin dosing. - You can try a personal test to know how much your blood sugar rises by eating 1 carb portion (or 15 g of carbs).
 Keep a diary of all the factors mentioned above (time of the day, hours since last insulin dose, hours since last meal, type of meal, time since last activity and intensity of activity).
-It will help you understand your body responses to various foods.
+It will help you understand your body's responses to various foods.